 At a glance

-Kids with learning and thinking differences can be at higher risk for being bullied online.
+Kids with learning and thinking differences are at higher risk of being bullied.

-- Your child seems nervous or jumpy when an instant message, text, or email arrives.
+- Your child seems nervous or jumpy when a text, email, or notification pops up.
+They may become withdrawn.

-- Your child alludes to bullying indirectly by saying something like “there’s a lot of drama at school” or “I have no friends.”
+- Your child mentions things like “There’s a lot of drama at school” or “I have no friends.”

-- Your child doesn’t want to go to school or appears uneasy about going.
+- Your child doesn’t want to go to school or seems uneasy about going.

 How you can help